rocky-linux/documentation/.github/pull_request_template.md

 - [ ] Is this a non-English contribution?
 - [ ] Title and Author MetaTags have been inserted into the document
 - [ ] If applicable, steps and instructions have been tested to work on a real system
-- [ ] Did you perform an initial self-review to fix basic typos and grammartical correctness
+- [ ] Did you perform an initial self-review to fix basic typos and grammatical correctness

 ## Rocky Documentation checklist  (to be completed by Rocky team)